DaziumDesignSolutions/CobaltTalon.com/contents/solutions/predictive-insights/2-feature-two.md

 The solution supports a wide variety of business opportunities and objectives, including revenue growth, customer acquisition and retention, healthcare cost control and many more.

-1. Prioritize outreach programs based on potential cost, consumption, and risk
-2. Maximize contact rates for outreach programs and care management vendors
-3. Create targeted health improvement campaigns and employer wellness programs
-4. Focus care management programs based upon value segments, cost levels and risk
-5. Identify and predict cost, risk and quality at consumer and provider level
+`1.
+Prioritize outreach programs based on potential cost, consumption, and risk` `2.
+Maximize contact rates for outreach programs and care management vendors` `3.
+Create targeted health improvement campaigns and employer wellness programs` `4.
+Focus care management programs based upon value segments, cost levels and risk` `5.
+Identify and predict cost, risk and quality at consumer and provider level`

 **Features:**
 	Accurate results produced by an advanced prediction engine and big data assets.